ptcrealitylab/vuforia-spatial-motion-addon/README.md

 Introduction to the components involved in the demo:

-1. A Path tool that will act as a container for the positions in our path.The Path tool is an Envelope tool.
+1. A Path tool that will act as a container for the positions in our path.
+The Path tool is an Envelope tool.
 To understand better how Enevlope tools work, visit our tutorial here:
 [Advanced Tool Tutorial: Envelopes (Part 1)](https://spatialtoolbox.vuforia.com/docs/tutorials/envelope-tool-tutorial-part-1)

 ```